Iggy Azalea Now Says She's Not Dating NFL Star DeAndre Hopkins

 When asked if she was dating 26-year-old Texan wide receiver, DeAndre Hopkins, the 28-year-old "Kream" rapper replied, “Yeah, we’re in a relationship."

 While she seemingly confirmed the romance on the radio show, Azalea was tweeting a different tune hours later.
-"I'm single," she later tweeted, adding, "I have come to the conclusion I am going to be alone forever.
+"I'm single," she wrote, then adding, "I have come to the conclusion I am going to be alone forever.
 I am completely fine with that.
 I have a routine now.
 I watch movies alone in the shower n sh**... it's nice."

 Hopkins also responded to the romance rumors on Instagram, writing: "Y'all, I'm not a social media seeker, but your boi is SINGLE."